xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486B/20486B_MOD16_DEMO.md

   >**Note:** If the quick start page appears, repeat steps 5 and 6 before proceeding to the next step.

-7. In the quick glance sectionof the Microsoft Azure page, click the **Download the publish profile** link.
+7. In the quick glance section of the Microsoft Azure page, click the **Download the publish profile** link.
 8. In the navigation bar, click **Save**, and then click the **Close** button.
 9. On the taskbar, click the **Microsoft Visual Studio** icon.
 10. In the Solution Explorer pane of the OperasWebSite - Microsoft Visual Studio window, right-click **OperasWebSite**, and then click **Publish**.